Top things to know

 Put simply, free web development courses are the best way to find out if coding is for you.
-To make getting started even easier, we’ve picked out eight of the top tutorials in 2023.
+To make getting started even easier, we’ve picked out eight of the top tutorials in 2024.

 It feels like recently your friends, family, and colleagues have begun learning to code.
 While their reasons and motivations for this vary, an increasing number of us are taking the time to learn about programming.
 If you’re curious and are wondering where to begin, free web development courses are the best way to start.

-Thankfully, these days the internet is awash with various offerings, leaving newcomers facing a dizzying amount of choice.
+Thankfully, these days newcomers face a dizzying amount of choice.
 That’s where we come in—we’ve rolled our sleeves up and had a thorough search to find the best free web development courses for beginners.

 - Why take a free web development course?